Attenuation from the optical to the extreme ultraviolet by dust associated with broad absorption line quasars: the

 \subsection{Reddening of non-BALQSOs}

-In Figure 1 we show the average attenuation curve for all the non-BALQSOs with $1.2 < z < 2.4$ compared with the various previously considered reddening curves discussed above.
+In Figure 1 we show the average attenuation curve for all the non-BALQSOs with $1.2 < z < 2.4$ compared with the various previously-considered reddening curves discussed above.
 We also show an example of the attenuations in the seven filters for one of the redshift subsamples of non-BALQSOs (the green circles).
 Individual AGNs show a variety of attenuation curves \citep{Gaskell+Benker07} but the average curve is relatively flat.
 Attenuation curves for non-BALQSOs, the dependence of these curves on various factors, and issues such as the fraction of AGNs with steep SMC-like curves and the effect of selection effects, will be discussed at length in a separate paper.
 The reason for showing the average attenuation curve for the non-BALQSOs here is to show that our method of analysis described above produces relatively flat AGN attenuation curves for the non-BALQSOs in agreement with previous results \citep{Gaskell+04,Czerny+04,Gaskell+Benker07}.

 Because we divided the sample of non-BALQSOs in half by colour, the amount of attenuation we measure is approximately the mean attenuation of { SDSS} non-BALQSOs.
 It can be seen that the attenuations shown in Figure 1 correspond to an extinction in the $V$ band of $A_V \thickapprox 0.4$ which corresponds to $E(B-V) \thickapprox 0.15$. { This is similar to the median reddening of SDSS AGNs determined from hydrogen line ratios (see \citealt{Dong+08} and \citealt{Gaskell17}) and to the median reddening \citet{Heard+Gaskell23} found from continuum colours of 4166 SDSS AGNs.
 It must be remembered that most SDSS AGNs are colour-selected.
 This strongly biases them to be blue and hence to have lower reddenings than type-1 thermal AGNs selected by other means.
 This is supported by the higher reddenings found using multiple reddening indicator for well-studied nearby AGNs such as NGC~5548, where the average of seven indicators gives $E(B-V) = 0.26 \pm 0.03$ \citep{Gaskell+23}, and NGC~7469, where the average of six indicators gives $E(B-V) = 0.46 \pm 0.03$ \citep{Kwan+23}.}